swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-build-and-publish-the-model-with-bentoml-and-docker-locally.md

     Export the repository name as an environment variable.
 Replace `<my_repository_name>` with a registy name of your choice.
 It has to be lowercase and words separated by hyphens.
-For example, use `mlops-registry` for the registry name:

     !!! warning

-        The container registry name must be unique across all Google Cloud projects and users.
+        The container registry name must be **unique** across all Google Cloud projects and users.
+For example, use `mlops-<surname>-registry`, where `surname` is based on your name.
 Change the container registry name if the command fails.

     ```sh title="Execute the following command(s) in a terminal"
     export GCP_CONTAINER_REGISTRY_NAME=<my_repository_name>